Safeguard American Voter Eligibility Act: Provisions

-The bill states that those who register to vote by mail "shall not be registered to vote in an election for Federal office unless (...) documentary proof of United States citizenship" is presented in person.
+Non-enhanced driver's licenses or state ID cards, U.S. military ID cards, and tribal identification documents would not be sufficient alone since they do not indicate citizenship status and can be issued to non-citizen legal residents of the United States.
+Birth or naturalization certificates with names that do not match current identification could also not be used.
+The bill states that those who register to vote by mail "shall not be registered to vote in an election for Federal office unless ... documentary proof of United States citizenship" is presented in person.
 It would likely also curtail the use of automatic voter registration ("motor voter" laws), and online voter registration.